traillife-sc2244/traillife-sc2244.github.io/index.md

 <div class="cta-section">
   <h2>🏕️ Join Our Adventure!</h2>
-  <p>The best support you can give is to join our troop and be a part of this great community.
+  <p>lt's easy to become a part of this great community.
 We welcome boys ages 5-17 and their families to experience the adventure, character development, and leadership opportunities that Trail Life USA provides.</p>
   <a href="./contact">Get Started Today!</a>
 </div>